Meet Kakapo Team

 Room 3 - Sarah Peers (Team Leader)

-Room 8 - rachel Brady
+Room 8 - rachel MacKenzie

-In akomanga 8 is Mrs Rachel Brady and her class of Year 4's.
+In akomanga 8 is Mrs Rachel MacKenzie and her class of Year 4's.
 Rachel has worked for many years in the Kea team, however she is excited to join the Kākāpō team in 2024.
 She enjoys travelling, reading and fitness, which are all passions she tries to incorporate into the classroom.
 Rachel believes in creating a positive classroom atmosphere by encouraging everyone to do their best and support others.

 Room 10 - Laura Casserly